hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

       * the list of binary values to be used for selection, can be specified has a textual string or a hex string or so

+* ones that take predefined / provided data and inturn change it

-  * Buf8RandomizeFuzzer
+  * Buf8sRandomizeFuzzer

-    * return/append a buffer which contains the originally provided data, with some amount of random modifications to its contents, as noted below.
+    * return/append a buffer which contains one of the originally provided data, with some amount of random modifications to its contents, as noted below.

+    * one needs to provide the following info/data

+      * a list of strings (textual or binary or mixture of both)

-      * a predefined number of bytes randomly modified
+      * the number of bytes to randomly modified

-        * if not predefined, then it is randomly decided as to how many bytes should be randomly modified.
+        * if not explicitly predefined (ie if set to -1), then it is randomly decided as to how many bytes should be randomly modified.

       * the new random byte values are selected to be within a specified range of values.